Jan-Ka/webchummer/README.md

 # webchummer
-A character generator compatible with Shadowrun
+A Shadowrun compatible Character Generator running in your browser